The Carmo Convent in Lisbon is a fascinating place to visit.

 - The Carmo convent was built during the end of the 14th century and the 15th century

 - It was founded in 1389 for the Carmelite Order

 - It has a plain gothic style with a Latin Cross plan

 - It was the home of a large library with roughly 5000 books

-- Most was destroyed during the big 1755 Earthquake
+- Most was destroyed during the big 1755 earthquake, the roof collapsed on the congregation

 - It was for a while a military Stronghold